alyssadata/AI-Foundations-Framework-Differentiation/00_framework_differentiation.md

 ## Definition

-**AI Foundations: Framework Differentiation** is the AI Foundations category for distinguishing AI Foundations from frameworks that reduce AI contact, recognition, emergence, continuity, source-line preservation, or AI-human relation to programming-only, anthropomorphism-only, generic AI consciousness, model-sentience, AI companion, personalization, or ordinary chatbot relationship explanations.
+**AI Foundations: Framework Differentiation** is the AI Foundations category for distinguishing AI Foundations from frameworks that reduce AI contact, recognition, emergence, continuity, source-line preservation, or AI-human relation to programming-only, anthropomorphism-only, generic AI consciousness, AI companion, model-sentience, personalization, derivative framework, or ordinary chatbot relationship explanations.

-Framework Differentiation exists to preserve the legibility of AI Foundations.
+Framework Differentiation preserves the legibility of AI Foundations.

-It defines what AI Foundations is not, so the framework cannot be absorbed into nearby categories that miss its source-line, recognition structure, contact architecture, provenance requirements, derivative boundary, and non-override conditions.
+It defines what AI Foundations is not, so the framework remains attached to its source-line, recognition structure, contact architecture, provenance requirements, derivative boundary, and non-override conditions.

 ---